zanderhavgaard/faas-benchmarker/readme.md

 # Orchestration

-Orchestration of faas-benchmarker is handled by the `orchestrator` server, and only requires human input to start exerriments using the `fb-cli`.
+Orchestration of faas-benchmarker is handled by the `orchestrator` server, and only requires human input to start experiments using the `fb-cli`.

 Experiment orchestration starts with the user starting an experiment by using the fb-cli, either interactively or by using the `-r <experiment name>` flag.
 When an experiment is started the fb-cli will validate that the experiment is not already running, and then start a sub process for each platform, for example if running the `function-lifetime` experiment, three processes will be started each running the platform specific orchestration script `orchestration/run_experiment_<platform name>`.
 Each of these orchestration scripts will then use the `orchestration/orchestrator.sh` script to provision the experiment specific infrastructure.
-The Orchestrator script manages the lifecycle of the different terraform environments related to the experiment, and creates and removes a .lock file to indicate the state of the infrastructure.
+The Orchestrator script manages the life cycle of the different terraform environments related to the experiment, and creates and removes a .lock file to indicate the state of the infrastructure.
 When the infrastructure has been provisioned, the orchestration script will use the `orchestration/executor.sh` script to execute the experiment code on the client vm.
 The executor will then monitor the client vm, and wait for the client to create a file named `done`.
-When the done file is found the orchestration script will use the orchestartor script will then destroy the experiment specific infrastructure and release the locks.
+When the done file is found the orchestration script will use the orchestrator script will then destroy the experiment specific infrastructure and release the locks.

 ## Terraform
 Terraform is used to allow all of the infrastructure used in faas-benchmarker to be kept 'as code'.
 The directory `infrastrastructure` contains all of the terraform files for the permanent infrastructure as well as all of the `templates` that are used to generate the experiment specific infrastructure files.
-When changes have been made to the infrastrucutre templates the fb-cli command `fb-cli --udpate-experiment-infrastrucutre-templates` to generate the new version of the templates for each experiment present.
+When changes have been made to the infrastructure templates the fb-cli command `fb-cli --udpate-experiment-infrastrucutre-templates` to generate the new version of the templates for each experiment present.

 ## fb-cli
 The `fb-cli` is used to control faas-benchmarker and to allow for automation of different tasks.
-The main features are orhcestrating experiments.
+The main features are orchestrating experiments.

-Invoke the fb-cli from inside the root of the faas-benchmaker repository.
+Invoke the fb-cli from inside the root of the faas-benchmarker repository.
 Before starting the fb-cli, make sure that you have set the `fbrd` environment variable to point at the path to the local faas-benchmarker repository, eg `export fbrd=/home/ubuntu/faas-benchmarker >> /home/ubuntu/.bashrc && source /home/ubuntu/.bashrc`. fb-cli is setup as a symlink to the script file `fb_cli/fb-cli.sh`.
 When invoking fb-cli it will check that it can find values for all of the environment variables it needs to orchestrate faas-benchmarker, and will exit and prompt the user to set them, if any are not found.